 Whole Body Vibration—Comparison of Different Manufacturers & Machines

 There are many different vibration machines available as this technology is exploding in popularity.
 There are many different factors to consider when looking for the right machine and experience for you, such as the direction of movement, the amplitude, gravitational force, frequency, durability, and cost.
 To determine the best machine for you contact Becky at firstname.lastname@example.org or call 781-860-0680.
 All vibration machines sold on this website have been developed based on wellness and holistic health principles including an understanding of detoxification, electromagnetic (chi) energy, and nutrition, as well as biomechanics, physical, and neurological interactions.
 Most manufactures (including Power Plate, Vibrogym, Vibroflex, V-Max, DKN, HyperVibe, Noblerex, VibraPro, and others) approach Whole Body Vibration primarily from the perspective of physical exercise.
-They do not understand the powerful effects of Whole Body Vibration on your entire body and nervous system, and hence their machines are not optimized and designed to deal with the full range of effects.
+They do not understand the powerful effects of Whole Body Vibration on your entire body and hence their machines are not optimized and designed to deal with the full range of effects.

 Single Motor vs. Dual Motor